 Can you tell us about your new film Fishbowl California, which was released in America last week?

-The film is about a guy named Rodney who is down on his lucky.
-He meets a drunk ailing widow who enlightens him.
+The film is about a guy named Rodney who is down on his luck.
+He meets a drunk, ailing widow who enlightens him.

 100%.
 I felt like I was able to convey direction to actors while understanding their processes and choices.

-We know the film is being released in America on iTunes and Amazon, are there plans for a UK release and worldwide?
+Fishbowl California is being released on iTunes and Amazon in America, do you know if there are plans for a UK and worldwide release?

 If it doesn’t give any spoilers, has it been left open for you to write a sequel?

 Now Fishbowl California has been released, what are your plans?